michalwrona01/ReceiptAPI/README.md

 # [ReceiptAPI](https://receipt-api-public.azurewebsites.net)

-REST API for extracting data from pragueons and writing to the database
+REST API for extracting data from receipts and save to the database

 ## Tech Stack